nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_list.md

 The purpose of the list.

-There are currently 3 possible purposes of a list in GP Connect that will be represented by the following SNOMED codes.
+There are currently 6 possible purposes of a list in response to a query for a clinical area in GP Connect that will be represented by the following SNOMED codes.
 1. Medications and medical devices - 933361000000108
 2. Allergies and adverse reactions - 886921000000105
 3. Ended allergies - 1103671000000101
+4. Immunisations - 1102181000000102
+5. Consultation - 325851000000107
+6. Problems - 	717711000000103

 The above code for 'Ended allergies' should be used for resolved allergies.
-This code is new at the time of publishing this version of the specification and will be included in the October 2018 SNOMED release.

 {% include tip.html content="Please see [CodeableConcept and common code systems](accessrecord_structured_development_resources_overview.html#codeableconcept-and-common-code-and-identifier-systems) when populating this element." %}